samcorcos/programming-cs/cseducation.md

 So what does all this mean?
 Programming isn't for everyone.
 Not everyone will like or be good at it, just like not everyone will like or be good at many other things.
 Plenty of people have little desire to learn accounting or law, and plenty of people have little desire to learn to program.

 All we need to do is knock on that potential desire's door and see if anyone answers.
 All we need to do is give students the opportunity to learn some computer science, including but not limited to an introduction to programming (think AP CS Principles), and they'll see for themselves if they want to learn more.

+## Policy Recommendations

+Some measures are easy to support unconditionally: Yes, a good computer science class should count as more than an elective.
+Yes, more schools should offer computer science classes.
+Yes, we want more people to learn computer science.
+But beyond these, there exist many different schools of thought.

+Perhaps the most influential figures in the development of modern computing, Steve Jobs gave us a suggestion when he said:

+> "Everybody in this country should learn how to program a computer."

+The Code.org petition is certainly a big step towards that vision, but as mentioned earlier, programming is not the same thing as computer science.
+I should mention that I am not demeaning programming, and it could be argued that an education in programming is more valuable than an education in computer science—it's hardly debatable that programming is a more marketable skill.
+But it is important to note the difference between the two and treat them accordingly.

 The students who find that they don't will still get something useful; they'll leave with a basic understanding of how computers are programmed and a variety of new understandings of how the technological world works.
 Perhaps more importantly, by taking an overview class instead of an all-programming class, they'll manage to avoid the negative experience of trying to immerse themselves in the increasing complexities of programming for several months /after/ they've already figured out that they either don't have a knack for it or just don't particularly like it.